-Term Definition Subcontractor Any subcontractor, vendor, supplier, manufacturer, consultant or independent contractor, of any and all tiers, that: Performs any part of the work.
+Term Definition Near Miss An unplanned event that did not result in undesired consequence, including but not limited to injury, illness, or damage, but could have potentially resulted in injury, illness, or damage.
+Rescue Service Qualified employees or Contractors designated to rescue Authorized Entrants from Permit Required Confined Spaces.
+Subcontractor Any subcontractor, vendor, supplier, manufacturer, consultant or independent contractor, of any and all tiers, that: Performs any part of the work.
 Fabricates, manufactures, builds or provides any goods.
 Leases, charters, or rents supplies, tools, construction aids and/or equipment in connection with the performance of work.
 Provides any services in connection with the work.
 Weapon Weapons include any object or instrument designed to be used or that is used in such a manner as to be threatening or to cause bodily injury or death to another person (e.g., firearms, handguns, ammunition, knives with blades more than 4-inches long, any size switchblade knife or other knife having an automatic spring release device, bombs, etc.).
 Work The services, deliverables, and goods Contractor Group has agreed to provide pursuant to the applicable Contract.
 Worksite Any location where work is performed pursuant to the applicable Contract.